yazeed1s/zwm/README.md

 ### zwm

 ## About ZWM
-zwm is a minimalistic and opinionated tiling window manager for X. It uses XCB instead of Xlib to communicate with the X server.
-The underlying data structure for managing windows is a customized BSP tree. zwm operates with a memory footprint of only ~2 MB.
+zwm is a minimalistic and opinionated tiling window manager for X11.
+It uses XCB instead of Xlib to communicate with the X server.
+The underlying data structure for managing windows is a customized BSP tree.

 ## Motivation
 The motivation behind zwm stems from a desire to create a window manager that is both lightweight and highly efficient, yet tailored to how I like to work.
 Sure, there are other great tiling window managers that perform well and offer robust features, but zwm was developed primarily as a learning exercise in creating a window manager from scratch.